akangelov/Quiz-Game/README.md

-aaa Quiz Game is an interactive game built for the ReactJS course at SoftUni.
+Quiz Game is an interactive game built for the ReactJS course at SoftUni.

 The application is built entirely on React.js (client side), node.js/ExpressJS (server side), MongoDB (database), and deployed on Heroku.